 Sleep Tracking Benefits

-A smart bed (or smart mattress), comes with a technology that will track your sleep, and will provide you with the data you need for improving its quality.
+A smart bed (mattress) comes with a technology that will track your sleep and will provide you with the data you need for improving its quality.
 Tracking your sleep will allow you to find out the ideal number of hours of sleep specifically for you.
 This will help lead to better overall health since the right amount of sleep is crucial to functioning at the best of our skills.

 Then, you’ll discover how you sleep by automatically tracking data such as time asleep, bedtime, wake-up time, toss and turns, sleep breaks, heart rate, respiratory rate, light vs. deep sleep, bed temperature, and room temperature.

 A smart bed will collect such sleep data without you having to do anything.
 And to access your data, you simply open an app and discover your personal sleep information in the form of a report on your phone.

 A truly smart mattress will adjust the temperature of your (queen or king) bed on each side before you even get into bed, will detect when you are in light sleep to wake you up and will connect with other smart devices in your home (e.g. smart coffeemaker) to make life easier for you.